 Exercises of listening, Fait Gallery, Brno

 Exhibition: 23.03.2016 – 04.05.2016

-In the first solo show of Ewa Doroszenko and Jacek Doroszenko in Brno, sound is treated as a legitimate material of visual art, audible and visible spheres interact with each other.
-The sound recording technique allows to approach the transparency of the environmental sound and to present it visually in a new context.
+In the first solo show of Ewa Doroszenko and Jacek Doroszenko in Brno, the sound is treated as a legitimate material of visual art, audible and visible spheres interact.
+The sound recording technique allows us to approach the environmental sound’s transparency and present it visually in a new context.

 The Drawers, Kasia Michalski Gallery